Riesa: Sights

 Riesa has a 25 m tall, 234 tonne, cast-iron (GGG 40) sculpture of an oak trunk, named Elbquelle, which means source of the Elbe, by Jörg Immendorff, erected in 1999.
 Local folk call the sculpture by many other names, most notably "Rostige Eiche", which means "Rusty Oak".

 In Riesa there are two notable churches.
 The minster St. Marien was built in 1261 as an addition to the Benedictine Abbey.
 The Trinitatis Church was completed in 1897.

 Culture

 Riesa is well known locally for its pasta, which is produced at Teigwaren Riesa GmbH.
 Another symbol of Riesa are the Riesaer Zündhölzer, the matches which were traditionally manufactured there.

-The steel production in Riesa is also well known.
+Riesa is also well known for its steel production.

 Sport

 Riesa is home to a football club, BSG Stahl Riesa, featuring a blue and white crest, which also represents the club colors.
 They compete in the Landesliga Sachsen, the sixth tier of German football.

 Riesa is known locally for the SACHSENarena, a large hall that hosted the European Sumo Wrestling Championship in October 2003 and the World Sumo Wrestling Championship in October 2004.
 Since 2015, it has also been the home of the International Darts Open, one of the many events on the Professional Darts Corporation's European Tour.